The traditional 4C model is a great tool to understand how a diamond’s four main characteristics affect its price and appearance:

 - Near Colourless: G-H-I colours.

-Although categories set up beautifully white in an engagement ring, you will be able to spot the colour difference when you compare them side by side.
+Although both categories set up beautifully white in an engagement ring, you will be able to spot the colour difference when you compare them side by side.

 I will choose the colourless variant every day of the week.
 Its pristine aura has an undeniable presence.